balena-io/docs/pages/learn/accounts/enterprise-sso.md

 To enable Single Sign-On (SSO) for balenaCloud organizations, you must establish a connection with your external Identity Provider (IdP).
 BalenaCloud supports all SAML 2.0 Identity Providers, and we provide examples for [Microsoft Entra ID][ms-saml] (formerly Azure AD) and [Google Workspace][google-saml].
 This process assumes that you have already configured a [SAML 2.0 IdP and possess an XML certificate][ms-saml] ready for upload.

-1. To configure an Identity Provider, you must be logged in as the `Administrator` of an organization subscribed to an [Enterprise plan](https://www.balena.io/pricing).
+1. To configure an Identity Provider, you must be logged in as the Administrator of an organization subscribed to a [standard paid plan](https://www.balena.io/pricing) (Prototype Plan, Pilot Plan, Production Plan, or Enterprise Plan).
 2. From the balenaCloud dashboard, select the [Identity Provider](https://dashboard.balena-cloud.com/identity-provider) option from the left sidebar.
 3. Click on the Add Identity Provider button.
 In the dialog that appears, either upload the XML file or manually enter the IdP details.